quantiacs/documentation/en/source/quick_start/quick_start.md

 weights = weights / abs(strategy).sum("asset")
 ```

-The call to the "clean" function corrects exposure for passing competition filters (more at <a href='/contest' target='_blank'>competitions</a>):
+The call to the "clean" function corrects exposure and automatically fixes obstacles for passing competition filters (more at <a href='/contest' target='_blank'>competitions</a>): large exposure to a single stock (more than 5%) and exposure to illiquid assets:
 ```python
 weights = output.clean(weights, data, "stocks")
 ```
 #### 3. Performance estimation
-After we have built the algorithm, we need to evaluate it.
-First, we need to **calculate statistics**.
+After we have built the algorithm, we can evaluate its performance **calculating statistics**:

 ```python
 statistics = qnstats.calc_stat(data, weights)
 display(statistics.to_pandas().tail())
 ```

-Algorithm results, calculated on historical data, are usually presented on an equity graph in order to understand the behavior of the cumulative profit:
+The first impression on the algorithm result can be obtained by displaying an equity chart which shows the cumulative profits and losses:

 ```python
 import qnt.graph as qngraph